-Our substrate replacement therapy pipeline includes the following product candidates in clinical development for the treatment of three diseases:
+Our substrate replacement therapy pipeline includes UX007 in clinical development for the treatment of two diseases:

 - UX007 is a synthetic triglyceride with a specifically designed chemical composition being studied in an open-label Phase 2 study for the treatment of long-chain fatty acid oxidation disorders, or LC-FAOD.
 LC-FAOD is a set of rare metabolic diseases that prevents the conversion of fat into energy and can cause low blood sugar, muscle rupture, and heart and liver disease.
-We continue to plan for discussions with regulatory authorities regarding the Phase 3 study. - UX007 is also being studied for the treatment of glucose transporter type-1 deficiency syndrome, or Glut1 DS, a rare metabolic disease of brain energy deficiency that is characterized by seizures, developmental delay, and movement disorder.
-Topline data from the Phase 2 seizure study, which we announced in the first quarter of 2017, indicated that the study did not meet the primary endpoint of reducing the frequency of the total number of observable and absence seizures among patients treated from baseline to Week 8 with UX007 compared to placebo.
-We are evaluating our plans in the seizure indication.
-We also screened the first patient in a Phase 3 study in movement disorders in April 2017.
+We reported positive 78-week data from the Phase 2 study in LC-FAOD patients.
+Following an end-of-phase 2 meeting with the FDA, we are submitting additional information and will work with FDA to determine whether an early submission based on the Phase 2 data can be pursued.
+We expect to come to a decision regarding a potential early submission in mid-2018.
+We are simultaneously finalizing a full protocol for a Phase 3, randomized, controlled study examining major clinical events as the primary endpoint as discussed with the FDA, and plan to initiate this Phase 3 study in the second half of 2018. - UX007 is also being studied for the treatment of glucose transporter type-1 deficiency syndrome, or Glut1 DS, a rare metabolic disease of brain energy deficiency that is characterized by seizures, developmental delay, and movement disorder.
+We have completed enrollment of, and randomized, 43 patients in the Phase 3 study in movement disorders, and expect to announce data from this study in the second half of 2018.
 If positive, the movement disorder study could serve as the basis for regulatory submissions.